ashsaraga/mboxer/readme.md

 ## Instructions:
-1. Open terminal window and set current directory to mboxer *This step optional of course, just adjust subsequent files paths to suit.*
+1. Open terminal window and set current directory to mboxer<br />
+*This step optional of course, just adjust subsequent files paths to suit.*
   + Ex.
 If mboxer file is on desktop: `cd Desktop/mboxer/`
 2. Place .mbox file for conversion in mboxer folder as 'input.mbox'